 Home canned beef is such a great addition to anyone’s pantry.
 It can be used in casseroles, soups, stews, sandwiches, or just served as a main course in a meal.

 In the meantime, I had washed my wide-mouth quart jars so they were ready to go.
-If you’re interested in doing this, be assured that it’s not as difficult as one would think it is.
+This is not as difficult as it seems!

 Here is an easy run-down of what to do.